 My delight was short-lived.
 As I picked up the stone I felt a sharp pain on the right side of my chest.
 The dream-gift suddenly became something I was ill-equipped to manage.
 When I took the stone home and put it into an old bath used to collect rain water, the pain immediately went away.
 Years later, believing the stone to be somehow malignant, I returned it to Flaggy Creek where, within days, a flood carried it away.
 Then, more years later, when I realised it was a communication from the land itself, I had no trouble finding it again in the dry creek bed.
 This time I stored it in the base of a hollow tree, up near the spring in the very centre of the mountain gap.
 The tree was struck by lightning and somehow twisted around the stone.
 In 2013 a bush fire swept through Wheoh.
 The charred stump of the tree still contains the stone - intact.

-I mourn the death of the scribbly gums as I mourn the death of old friends and all the creatures for whom this was home.
+I mourn the death of these delicate trees as I mourn the death of old friends and all the creatures for whom this was home.
 The canopy is gone and the older dead trees are collapsing; their heavier branches dropping away like the life-promises of epicormic shoots.
 All around, grey leaning limb-wrack and shatter makes what was familiar - strange.
 Rubble and ruin litter the space where I'd carefully built a tall house among these trees when I was a young man.